ilyabirman/Jouele/README.md

 #### `data-first`
 Type: `boolean`

-Defines if this track is to play first after the spacebar is pressed if `data-space-control` option is on.
+Defines if the track should play first when the spacebar is pressed (works only if `data-space-control` option is on).

 ### Skin
 Adding `jouele-skin-dark` class to the link initialized by Jouele changes to predefined "dark" theme.
 For example: